4GeeksAcademy/python-beginner-programming-exercises/README.md

   <li><a href="https://github.com/4GeeksAcademy/master-python-programming-exercises">Master Python (intermediate)</a></li>
 </ol>

 These exercises were built in collaboration, we need you!
-If you find any bugs or misspells plese contribute and report them.
+If you find any bugs or misspells please contribute and report them.

 <p align="center">
   <img src="https://raw.githubusercontent.com/4GeeksAcademy/react-exercises/master/preview.gif">